NET WORTH: $1.5 billion

 EDUCATION: Moore has donated well over $10 million to his alma mater Middlebury College in a series of gifts of up to $2 million per year, and recently set up a preservation fund at Middlebury's Bread Loaf graduate school campus.
 He also recently gave $3.5 million to Harvard Kennedy School's Center for Public Leadership to form the Louis Bacon Environmental Leadership Program.
 Fordham, Georgetown Prep, St. Mary’s in North Carolina, and a small number of other educational institutions have also received donations, but they tend to be single gifts, and are generally under $10,000.

 ARTS & CULTURE: In 2008, Moore made a million dollar gift to the National September 11 Memorial and Museum, but this appears to be the only major donation in this arena.
-He’s given smaller donations to places like the Parrish Art Museum in New York, the Museum of Natural History, the Kennedy Center, and some smaller venues in the New York area, but the donations are infrequent, and tend to be for $15,000 or less.
+He has given smaller donations to places like the Parrish Art Museum in New York, the American Museum of Natural History, the Kennedy Center, and some smaller venues in the New York area, but the donations are infrequent, and tend to be for $15,000 or less.

 NYC COMMUNITY: Bacon has given to a number of community-based organizations in the New York City area, including the Robin Hood Foundation and Harlem Children’s Zone, Big Brothers Big Sisters, the Boys Club, UNICEF and the Red Cross of New York.
 Most donations are on the small side, with Robin Hood topping the list at three donations totaling $120,000.